 Another idea was born out of a user need that surfaced during interviews of attendees of past portshowlios: how can visitors be sure they’ve seen work from every student?

 We brainstormed a couple ways to track the visitor’s progress.
 Could we create a map of our “creative solar system” that plotted the visitor’s journey?
 What if there was an ever present progress bar with check points that offered rewards?

 It quickly became apparent that these ideas were high effort and low impact features.
 More importantly, they ran the risk of detracting from our site’s main purpose—if visitors are browsing just to gain rewards or tokens are they too distracted to pay attention to our work?

 Instead, we simplified the progress bar feature into a less prominent statistic tracker that existed in the footer.
 This was a more passive solution that placed the component near other exploratory features such as the “Similar projects…” and “More creatives…” sections that linked to random works.

 Designing two sites at once

-In addition to the front facing Portshowlio 2020 website, we were also responsible for designing the user experience of the WordPress admin panel that students would interact with in order to upload their projects and fill out their profiles.
+In addition to the public facing Portshowlio 2020 website, we were also responsible for designing the user experience of the WordPress admin panel that students would interact with in order to upload their projects and fill out their profiles.